The Woman Eater: Critical reception

 Reviews written at the time The Woman Eater opened in the US seem to be scarce.
 Warren cites only two reviews from the period and writes that 'no-one seems to have liked the film'.
 According to him, The Hollywood Reporter called it 'a slow-paced entry that attempts ineffectually to generate more than moderate suspense', while The Motion Picture Herald referred to it as 'hardly the type of horror film that will have audiences screaming in the aisles'.
 Similarly, 'Whit', writing in the 10 June 1959 issue of Variety, said that the film 'is unable to overcome an old-hat plot carelessly put together'.
 He called the direction 'static', said Coulouris over-acts his role and that Vera Day 'has little to do but be terrified'.
 At the same time, BoxOffice in its 'Review Digest' rated the film as 'very poor'.
-British academic film historians Stephan Chibnall and Brian McFarlane note that Coen 'dismissed [the film] as "rubbish"'.
+Film historians Stephan Chibnall and Brian McFarlane note that Coen 'dismissed [the film] as "rubbish"'.

 Reviews by more recent critics are a mixed bag.
 British critic Phil Hardy calls The Woman Eater 'an improbable shocker' and writes that 'the direction, acting and scripting are all questionable and totally lack the silliness required to get away with such a motif, best seen in Roger Corman's Little Shop of Horrors (1960) with its carnivorous piece of flora'.

 At the other end of the spectrum, American critic Bryan Senn gives Saunders a nod for doing much with little.
 'Though the production is definitely on the cheap, director Charles Saunders makes the most of both the English countryside (often going outside to shoot to give the picture a more expansive - and authentic - feel) and the huge old manor house that stood in for Moran's mansion', he writes.
 He compliments the film's art director, Herbert Smith, for his 'bang-up basement/dungeon lab set, its medieval-style stone staircase, pillars, dank walls and iron gates contrasting nicely with the tables of shining glass beakers and medical apparatus, generating an atmosphere of ominous menace'.
 Unlike Senn, however, the anonymous reviewer in BoxOffice magazine's 'Feature Review' in 1959 was unimpressed by the laboratory set with its 'dark and dingy brick-walled basements and hundreds of bubbling or smoking test tubes and other similar laboratory paraphernalia'.
 Warren refers to the direction as 'ponderous' and says it 'makes a slow story painfully halting, in a point-by-point plodding technique of showing all actions'.